In This Article

 With an estimated net worth of $400 million, Beyoncé clearly knows a lot about money.
 And, she’s not afraid to talk about it.
 Whether giving an interview or singing about her luxurious life, Beyoncé will inspire you to move mountains…and be better with your money.

-To celebrate Queen Bey’s birthday this year, we rounded up seven money lessons we could all learn from her! 🐝
+To celebrate Queen Bey’s birthday, we rounded up seven money lessons we could all learn from her! 🐝

 1. Focus on building your own life